Netezza: Products

-In 2019, after acquiring Red Hat, IBM established Cloud Pak offerings based on OpenShift, and revived Netezza as Netezza Performance Server under Cloud Pak for Data, both of which could run on-prem or on the cloud.
+In 2019, after acquiring Red Hat, IBM established CloudPak offerings based on OpenShift, and revived Netezza as Netezza Performance Server (NPS) under CloudPak for Data, both of which could run on-prem or in the cloud.
 The offering is a 64-bit NPS with flash drives and optimized FPGAs.
-The revived NPS is 100 percent identical in feature compatibility to Netezza Mako, and moving to this platform required only an nzmigrate or nzbackup/restore.
+The modernized NPS is 100 percent identical in feature compatibility to Netezza Mako, and moving to this platform required only, either nzmigrate (Netezza migrate) to clone the environment or an nzbackup (Netezza backup)/restore.

-In 2020, the first Netezza Performance Server in the cloud was GA on Amazon Web Services.
-This offering uses the actual AMPP Netezza Hardware, not commodity hardware running Netezza software.
+In 2020, the first Netezza Performance Server in the cloud was GA (generally available) on Amazon Web Services (AWS).
+This offering uses the actual AMPP (Asymmetric Massively Parallel Processing) Netezza Hardware, not commodity hardware running Netezza software.
 Migrating to this platform also requires only an nzmigrate or nzbackup/restore through an S3 bucket.
 It is a direct competitor to Amazon's Red Shift database.
 It is also available in Azure and IBM Cloud.

 Technology

+Netezza software was based on PostgreSQL 7.2.

 Netezza’s proprietary AMPP (Asymmetric Massively Parallel Processing) architecture is a two-tiered system designed to quickly handle very large queries from multiple users.

 The first tier is a high-performance Linux SMP host that compiles data query tasks received from business intelligence applications, and generates query execution plans.
 It then divides a query into a sequence of sub-tasks, or snippets that can be executed in parallel, and distributes the snippets to the second tier for execution.

 The second tier consists of one to hundreds of snippet processing blades, or S-Blades, where all the primary processing work of the appliance is executed.
 The S-Blades are intelligent processing nodes that make up the massively parallel processing (MPP) engine of the appliance.
 Each S-Blade is an independent server that contains multi-core Intel-based CPUs and Netezza’s proprietary multi-engine, high-throughput FPGAs.
 The S-Blade is composed of a standard blade-server combined with a special Netezza Database Accelerator card that snaps alongside the blade.
 Each S-Blade is, in turn, connected to multiple disk drives processing multiple data streams in parallel in TwinFin or Skimmer.

 AMPP employs industry-standard interfaces (SQL, ODBC, JDBC, OLE DB) and provides load times in excess of 2 TB/hour and backup/restore data rates of more than 4 TB/hour.

 In 2009, the company transitioned from PowerPC processors to Intel CPUs.
 In August, 2009, with the introduction of the 4th generation TwinFin product, Netezza moved from proprietary blades to IBM blades.